The O2 Arena: Events

 Since March 2013, the arena has hosted C2C: Country to Country, Europe's largest country music festival, which annually attracts over 20,000 fans.
 UK and Irish acts, as well as up-and-coming American acts, perform sets several times across various pop-up stages in and around the arena, with the main stage accessible only to ticket-holders.
 The seventh C2C was held on 8–10 March 2019.

 On 15 October 2022, the O2 hosted a boxing match between Claressa Shields and Savannah Marshall that was the first time two female boxers headlined at a major venue in the United Kingdom.
 Shields won, and the fight headlined the first all-female boxing card in the United Kingdom.

 On 1 July 2023, the O2 Arena hosted WWE Money In The Bank, as well as the 30 June 2023 go-home episode of Friday Night SmackDown beforehand, which was the first time the show aired live on BT Sport (Now known as TNT Sports).

 On 2 November 2024, the O2 Arena hosted the finals of the 2024 League of Legends World Championship.
 T1 of the League of Legends Champions Korea claimed their fifth title against Bilibili Gaming of China's League of Legends Pro League.

-On 30 May 2025, heavy metal band Babymetal became the first Japanese artist to headline, and sell out, a show at the O2 Arena.
+On 30 May 2025, heavy metal band Babymetal became the first Japanese artist to headline, and sell out, a show at The O2 arena.

-On 26 August 2024 at All In, All Elite Wrestling (AEW) announced that the 2025 Forbidden Door will take place at The O2 Arena on 24 August 2025.
+On 26 August 2024 at All In, All Elite Wrestling (AEW) announced that the 2025 Forbidden Door will take place at The O2 arena on 24 August 2025.
 The event broke the arena's record attendance for a professional wrestling event with 18,992 fans.

+On 18 February 2025, The O2 arena hosted F1 75 Live, the first ever collective season launch in Formula 1 history.
+Hosted by comedian Jack Whitehall, the event commemorated the sport's 75th anniversary year, featuring presentations from all 10 competing teams alongside musical performances by artists such as MGK, Kane Brown, Brian Tyler, and Take That.